GoogleCloudPlatform/python-docs-samples/dataflow/gemma/README.md

 Using these services incurs billing charges.

+You will also need to ensure that your GCP project has Nvidia L4 GPU quota enabled, see [Google Cloud Platform documentation](https://cloud.google.com/compute/resource-usage#gpu_quota) for more information.

 ### Create a custom container

 You need to use Docker to build a custom container.
 This repository contains a Dockerfile that you can use to build your custom container.
 Follow the [Google Cloud documentation](https://cloud.google.com/dataflow/docs/guides/build-container-image#build_and_push_the_image) that explains how to build and push a container to Artifact Registry by using Docker.